University of Eastern Philippines: History

 UEP's first president was Dr. Narciso N. Pepito of Cebu who assumed office on January 24, 1966.
 The Veterinary Medicine Building, Science Building, extensions of the Farm Shop and Machinery Building, the Brackish Water fishpond, former College of Education Building, and the University Research Center were among the completed projects prior to President Pepito's retirement in May 1976.

 Before Pres.
 Pepito's successor was named, the Head Executive Assistant, Atty Sergio Gelera Sr. of Catarman, World War II hero of Calbayog, became the OIC.
 He was responsible for opening graduate programs.

 From November 1977-November 1983, Dr. Aurora Balite Merida, of Bobon, Northern Samar was appointed as the second president.
 Her time was when the Australians descended upon Samar for the Northern Samar Integrated Rural Development Project (NSIRDP) and linkages with outside agencies took the form of allowing hectares of lands for the NSIRDP's and these agencies’ use.

 Between the end of President Merida's term and the appointment of the next president, the CBA Dean, Dr. Gerardo Delorino, became the OIC.

-In 1985, Dr. Andres F. Celestino, by birth from Nueva Ecija but a Samareño at heart because of marriage and residence, became the 3rd UEP President.
-A diploma graduate (With Distinction) of the University of Reading, England, he spent more time supervising classes, projects, and construction works.
-His one consuming, overriding passion: real high quality education informed by research, effective teachers and selective admission and retention.
+In 1985, Dr. Andres F. Celestino became the 3rd UEP President; he spent more time supervising classes, projects, and construction works.

 He put up the Institute for Agricultural and Rural Development (IARD), the NSIRDP-ADAB-founded NORSARC, and the UEP Research and Development Foundation with the research grants from the IDRC, Canada; PCMARD and PhilRice.
 He applied for UEP's membership in the Association of Asian Agricultural Colleges and Universities (AAACU).

 Towards the end of the project, the NSIRDP equipped the Crop and Livestock Diagnostic Laboratory with sophisticated scientific equipment for the Biology Laboratory.
 The NSIRDP, too, turned over its duck dispersal program and the residences of the Australian nationals to the school.

 When President Celestino was gunned down in office on April 5, 1990, Dr. Leonor A. Ong Sotto, then Vice President for Academic Affairs, took over UEP's helm.

 On November 15, 1990, Dr.Pedro D. Destura a UEP and UPLB alumnus from Urdaneta, Lavezares, Northern Samar became its 4th President.

-With President Destura's win-win solutions to problems, he succeeded in enhancing UEP's educational opportunities and in reinvigorating the university's Faculty Development Program, which gave rise to a number of PhDs and MAs.
+He enhanced UEP's educational opportunities and reinvigorated the university's Faculty Development Program, which gave rise to a number of PhDs and MAs.

 UEP became a Learning Center for the UP Open University, the Regional Science Teaching Center (RSTC) for the non-science and non-mathematics teachers in the elementary and high schools in Region VIII for the Department of Science and Technology (DOST), and the DOE's extension arm in the promotion, development and utilization of new and renewable energy technologies and systems in Eastern Visayas via the UEP Affiliated Renewable Energy Center (AREC).